 Training and developing new and existing employees are big businesses.
 In 2014, U.S. employers spent $61.8 billion on training and related expenses.
 While some businesses saw a decrease in their training budgets, others saw an increase averaging between 6% and 15%.
 Yet, the effectiveness of these training and development programs are still concerning.

 When changes are imminent for training and development programs, finding ways to better engage employees can improve your overall ROI.
 Keith Ferrazzi, CEO of Ferrazzi Greenlight, reports ‘7 ways to improve employee development programs.’
 The key takeaway is knowing and understanding the trends in your training and development programs and aligning those with goals, individual learning styles, and employee-employer collaboration.

 When you onboard for success, the result is a less stressed and more confident, efficient, and invested employee.
 However, let’s not forget the role that job clarity also plays in the employee onboarding process.
 An employee who has a clear understanding of his/her role boosts job performance and attitude.

 The Society for Human Resources Management also recommends ensuring social integration as a key component of the employee onboarding process to improve job turnover and commitment.
 After all, a committed employee is also an invested one.
 An onboarding process that integrates all of these factors produces an employee that embraces company values and brand for the long-haul.

-Beth Casey is a researcher and a regular contributor to TrustRadius where she shares her knowledge on the latest business trends and B2B news and technologies.
+Written by Beth Casey, a researcher and a regular contributor to TrustRadius where she shares her knowledge on the latest business trends and B2B news and technologies.